 See also Bring It — a challenging gesture daring the opponent to attack.
 Supertrope of "Super Sentai" Stance.

 Contrast Victory Pose.
 Usually in animation, the pose is rendered in more detailed artwork.
+Can also be combined with the Pre Ass Kicking One Liner.

 open/close all folders